M. P. Moller

 Mathias Peter Møller, commonly known as M.P.
 Möller or Moeller (29 September 1854 – 13 April 1937), was a prolific pipe-organ builder and businessman.
 A native of the Danish island of Bornholm, he emigrated to the United States in 1872 and founded the M.P.
 Moller Pipe Organ Company in Greencastle, Pennsylvania, in 1875.
-The city of Hagerstown, Maryland, took notice of Möller's early successes and induced him to move his business there in 1881 to help make it a viable business center in Western Maryland.
-The company remained in business in Hagerstown. until 1992, with hundreds of employees at its peak and a lifetime production of over 12,000 instruments.
+The city of Hagerstown, Maryland, took notice of Møller's early successes and induced him to move his business there in 1881 to help make it a viable business center in Western Maryland.
+The company remained in business in Hagerstown until 1992, with hundreds of employees at its peak and a lifetime production of over 12,000 instruments.

 History

 Möller's earliest instruments were built by industry supply houses under contract, using tracker action to link the organ console to the pipe chests by mechanical means.
-By 1902 tubular-pneumatic action was used, until by 1919 the company developed its own version of electro-pneumatic action, referred to as pitman action.
+By 1902 tubular-pneumatic action had been developed and was being used.
+By 1919 the company had developed its own version of electro-pneumatic action, referred to as pitman action.
 Möller thought that anybody who wanted a pipe organ should be able to get one.
 So, the company built many "Portable" (3 ranks of pipes) and "Artiste" instruments (3 to 9 ranks), smaller mass-produced organs which incorporated standard specifications with fewer sets of pipes.
 Möller organs can be found in churches, synagogues, concert halls, educational institutions, funeral homes, hospital chapels, movie theaters, municipal auditoriums, restaurants, private residences, and social service organizations.